 Delaware County sponsors four (4) Household Hazardous Waste (HHW) Collection Events each year.
 Typically, item labels that contain the words: HAZARDOUS – DANGER – WARNING – POISONOUS and TOXIC, indicate items that contain hazardous material.
 For more information see the Delaware County Household Hazrdous Waste (HHW) Program Website.

-This year the event takes place on the following days:
+This year the events takes place on the following days:

 The purpose of Fire Prevention Week is to bring awareness to the risk of death in case of a fire and provide educational resources to people of all ages, races, and socioeconomic status in order to keep everyone safe.